-In this article, you’ll learn exactly what an HVAC compressor is, how much it typically costs to replace one, the factors that influence the price, and how to decide what’s right for your situation.
+In this article, you'll learn what an HVAC compressor does, how much compressor replacement typically costs, the factors that affect pricing, and when it may make more sense to repair, replace, or upgrade your system.

 The compressor is the heart of your building’s air system.